shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

 ## Visualize data with Spark

 A picture is proverbially worth a thousand words, and a chart is often better than a thousand rows of data.
-Whilenotebooks in Azure Synapse Analytics include a built in chart view for data that is displayed from a DataFrame or Spark SQL query, it is not designed for comprehensive charting.
+While notebooks in Azure Synapse Analytics include a built in chart view for data that is displayed from a DataFrame or Spark SQL query, it is not designed for comprehensive charting.
 However, you can use Python graphics libraries like **matplotlib** and **seaborn** to create charts from data in DataFrames.

 ### Get started with **matplotlib**